hazendaz/makeself-maven-plugin/README.md

 mvn -Prun-it clean install

+Current tests that exist:

+- ```existing-git``` where 'gitPath' is checked instead of downloading a copy of portable git inside the plugin for cases where users have existing git on windows and cannot run 'EXE' installer.
+In this case, its prepared first by downloading it via the pom for use but in real usage would expect existing copy to exist so it can find /usr/bin.
+- ```inline``` where it runs an inline script.
+- ```missing-archive``` to demonstrate a missing archive
+- ```missing-script``` to demonstrate a missing script
+- ```sample``` to demonstrate a basic use-case

 ## Makeself Update ##

 Run 'mvn clean -Pupdate-makeself' and review results / commit / code as needed.